Maison Bonfils: Lydie & Adrien Bonfils

 Adrien remained at the studio until the early 1900s, when he left to open a hotel in Brummana.
 With the assistance of fellow photographer Abraham Guiragossian, Lydie continued to manage the studio after the departure of Adrien.
 In 1907, she published a collection of photographs in the "Catalogue général des vues photographiques de l’Orient".

 Maison Bonfils was one of the most prolific studios in the Middle East in the late 19th century.
 After Félix's death, the studio continued to produce photographs by the Bonfils family, first under Adrien's management, then Lydie's, until her death in 1918.
 Lydie expanded the business, opening studios in Cairo and Alexandria, with connections to a New York agency.
 The Bonfils also employed an unknown number of assistants.
 When the Ottoman Empire entered the First World War on the side of the Central Powers, Lydie was evacuated with her family to Cairo, where she later died.

 A. Guiragossian

-After Lydie Bonfils' death, Guiragossian purchased the company and its archives, henceforth signing his photographs "Lydie Bonfils photographe, Beyrouth (Syrie) successeur A. Guiragossian."
+After Lydie Bonfils's death, Guiragossian purchased the company and its archives, henceforth signing his photographs "Lydie Bonfils photographe, Beyrouth (Syrie) successeur A. Guiragossian."

 Guiragossian had arrived in Beirut in 1888 and studied there under the photographer Garabed Krikorian.
 He had become, according to some researchers, a co-owner of the studio and one of its main photographers since 1909.
 As single owner, starting from 1918, he continued to work both as a photographer, and as a publisher of albums and postcards using the classical old Bonfils images.
 He ran the business at least until the end of 1932, perhaps even until 1938, which places the Bonfils-Guiragossian photographic company among the longest surviving ones in the area of the former Ottoman Empire.